 If your small business works to provide goods or services to large businesses, you could find your cash flow is threatened by late paying customers.
 Call us to see how Invoice Finance could provide answers, and which type of facility is right for you.

 Selective Invoice Finance - a flexible solution

 Of course, whatever the size of your business, you might not want to put all of your invoices through a finance solution.
-Many relationships with customers may be totally amicable - although you may still face issues when a particularly large order from a lucrative but slow paying customer comes in.
-Selective Invoice Finance lets you use only the invoices you select for funding - so that large invoice can go from being a serious liability into a valuable asset.
+Many relationships with customers may be totally amicable - although you may still face issues when a particularly large order from a lucrative but slow-paying customer comes in.
+Selective Invoice Finance, also known as Single Invoice Finance, lets you use only the invoices you select for funding - so that large invoice can go from being a serious liability into a valuable asset.